 Go to step 2.

-Have your document and, if applicable, the translation legalised by the Saudi Ministry of Foreign Affairs.
+Have your document and, if applicable, the translation legalised with an apostille by the Saudi Ministry of Foreign Affairs.

 Once your document has been legalised it is fit for use in the Netherlands.